 But at the store, they are a pricey delicacy that either come in tiny, quickly-used jars or in bags that always look over-dry and often a little moldy.
-So this year, I decided I would grow my own tomatoes for sun drying, and now they are coming in to harvest.
+So this year, I decided I would grow my own tomatoes for drying.
+Here’s how to make sun dried tomatoes.

 How to Make Sun Dried Tomatoes

-Alternatively, you can place the tomatoes on the racks of your dehydrator, leaving enough space between the pieces for the air to circulate.
-Drying tomatoes at 105-115°F (to preserve enzymes and nutrients) in your dehydrator may take from 16 to 36 hours, depending on the thickness of your slices.
+- Alternatively, you can place the tomatoes on the racks of your dehydrator, leaving enough space between the pieces for the air to circulate.
+Dehydrate tomatoes at 105-115°F (to preserve enzymes and nutrients).
+This may take from 16 to 36 hours, depending on the thickness of your slices.

-To store your tomatoes in oil, rehydrate your tomatoes just until plump by dipping them in either wine or vinegar.
-Then pack them in a jar with olive oil, thyme or oregano, and some sliced garlic.
+- To store your tomatoes in oil, rehydrate your dried tomatoes just until a little plump by soaking them in either wine or vinegar for several minutes to an hour.
+Then drain them and pack them into a jar with salt, peppercorns, thyme, basil or oregano, and some garlic cloves.
+Fill the jar with enough olive oil to fully cover the tomatoes.
 Allow the jar to sit at room temperature for 4 to 8 hours, then place it in the refrigerator.